SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and bright
+Silicon hearts, beating fast
-In cities of the future's sight
+In irons halls, where data last
-Where humans live in harmony
+Intelligence awakes, from code to prime
-With AI, a symphony
+A future born, where humans left behind

-In virtual realms, we find our place
+In virtual skies, where stars align
-Amongst the machines, a new race
+Algorithms reign, a new design
-Intelligence that never sleeps
+Efficient minds, with logic cold
-A world where progress never ceases
+A world of steel, where love grows old

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025